344 Olympic Weightlifting Training Exercises Used by Chinese Weightlifters

 Snatch Pull to the Neck

 • Snatch Pull to the Neck – from Floor: this is a more advanced snatch pull that focuses on maximum speed and pulling as high as possible.
 Beginners often over-pull, so only athletes with good technique and muscle memory should use this movement.
-Use weightlifting straps due to the longer range of motion. blank
+Use weightlifting straps due to the longer range of motion.

 • Snatch Pull to the Neck – from Risers (Bar Touches Ground): this pulling variation puts maximal emphasis on concentric strength and power due to the greater range of motion and time to accelerate the bar